RyanMoore-phys/Idealized-19.75-HALEU-UCO-PebbleBed-/README.md

 <h2>Pebble Core Map</h2>
 <img width="400" height="400" alt="CrossUCO" src="https://github.com/user-attachments/assets/340a7de1-1aa5-41c9-8a81-81976378f08e" />

 <sub>Figure 3: Geom cross-section of HALEU UCO Pebble bed with 9% fill.
-Reflective BC on the cube around the pebble, forming an infinite pebble lattice.<sub>
+Reflective BC on the cube around the pebble, forming an infinite pebble lattice.
+The colors are trivial, but dots represent the TRISO particles. <sub>